 GoPro Hero7 Black review: verdict

-The GoPro Hero7 Black is undoubtedly the most powerful action camera the company has created.
+The GoPro Hero7 Black was the most powerful action camera the company had created, until the Hero8 Black was released.
+The Hero7 Black is still an excellent action camera, though.
 We're impressed by its digital HyperSmooth stabilisation, and how easy it is to use.
 App support is far better than with its current main rival, the DJI Osmo Action, and it offers a slew of snazzy features including TimeWarp, live streaming and voice control.

 The Hero7 Black also looks and feels nicer in the hand than the DJI Osmo Action.
 Ultimately, it's insanely easy to get pristine, sharp footage with the GoPro straight out of the box, and with its rugged build you can trust that it will survive pretty much anything you throw at it, both in and out of the water.